 Welcome back to our discussion of Speed in Wingsuit BASE.
 In part 1, we built an academic framework defining the sensitivity of Available Lift (AL) to speed.
 Numerically, more speed = more AL = more life margin.

 The most important takeaway from Part 1: Any speed decrease can kill your Available Lift in seconds.
 When you run out of AL at low altitudes, you risk joining our friends on the Base Fatality List who have done the same.

 This is the Part 2 of a 3-part series.
+Part 1, explaining why speed is your friend is here.
 Part 2 will continue pulling the thread on the academic side of speed.
 We’ll present some precise terms needed to standardize terminology in the wingsuit community.
 We’ll dissect the components of what could be called an ‘old school’ speed configuration.
-In Part 3, next week authored exclusively by Matt Gerdes, we’ll hear thoughts and techniques used by today’s leading wingsuit competitors, techniques that you can start practicing on your very next wingsuit flight.
+In Part 3, authored exclusively by Matt Gerdes, we’ll hear thoughts and techniques used by today’s leading wingsuit competitors, techniques that you can start practicing on your very next wingsuit flight.